 - What level of involvement are you able to commit to your child’s lessons, and what do they expect from you?

-You may also want to sit down with your child’s teacher before the first lesson to get on the same page: discuss your expectations, and what level of involvement you can commit to.
+You may also want to chat with your child’s teacher before the first lesson to get on the same page: discuss your expectations and what level of involvement you can commit to.

 Whether you’re working with a music studio or an individual private teacher, make sure you’re aware of the payment policies from the beginning so nothing comes as a surprise.

 Some teachers provide these for students or have copies available to borrow, but most will give you a list of certain books and ask you to purchase them on your own.
-You can also find several websites for finding free piano sheet music online.
-Extra materials may include:
+There are also several websites for finding free sheet music online.
+Additional materials may include:

-- Pencil (this is a must at your lessons!)
+- Pencil (this is a must!)

 - Piano tuning services (recommended at least twice a year)

-As you can see, there are several factors that can affect the pricing of piano lessons.
+As you can see, there are several factors that play into your question of how much are piano lessons.
 Do your research and take some time to think about which options are best for you – and what will keep you motivated to learn!